Financial-Times/origami-website/_posts/2019-01-31-newsletter.md

 This month’s special thanks goes to Chee Rabbits, who has been helping the team to make Origami components available on npm.
 They’ve been a lot of fun to work with, and have persevered time and time again with some very complicated technical problems.
 Thanks Chee 😊

 ## Broader update

+A digest list of the releases that have happened over the last month.

   - MAJOR: o-stepped-progress v1.0.0 was released, [see the registry for more info](https://registry.origami.ft.com/components/o-stepped-progress@1.0.0)
   - MAJOR: o-loading v3.0.0 was released, [see migration guide](https://github.com/Financial-Times/o-loading/blob/master/MIGRATION.md#migrating-from-2xx-to-3xx)